clabe-wekesa/MLDockKit/README.md

 conda create -n MLDockKit python=3.11 conda activate MLDockKit
 ```
+MLDockKit requires [meeko](https://github.com/forlilab/Meeko) for ligand preparation.
+The current version of Meeko is compatible only with Python 3.11 or lower.
+We will update MLDockKit to support higher Python versions once Meeko is updated.

 Then, install pymol before installing other packages:
 ```bash
 conda install -c conda-forge pymol-open-source openbabel vina numpy